Axvser/MinimalisticWPF.Controls/README.md

 ## ProgressBar

 A more flexible look
-- Support to switch between ring and bar
+- Support to switch between `ring and line`
 - The Angle of the ring is adjustable
 - Can be flipped on the X or Y axis